Updated August 2020

 This blog started off life as the Bridgend Green Party blog, but I am no longer a member of the Green Party.
-After 18 months unaffiliated to any party, I have just joined the Labour Party.
-This may well shock some people, given the ferocity of some of my criticism of Welsh Labour over the years, but I have done so in solidarity with Jeremy Corbyn at a time of the Blarite post-EU refrendum ‘Chicken Coup’.
-As a green leftie, it is obvious enough that Corbyn offers the only, and quite possibly realistic, prospect of a socialist advance in the UK.
-If it goes wrong for Corbyn, it goes wrong for all of us and my time with Welsh Labour will be a short one!
+After 18 months unaffiliated to any party, I then joined the Labour Party.
+This may well shock some people, given the ferocity of some of my criticism of Welsh Labour over the years, but I did so in solidarity with Jeremy Corbyn at a time of the Blarite post-EU refrendum ‘Chicken Coup’.
+As a green leftie, it is obvious enough that Corbyn offered the only realistic, prospect of a socialist advance in the UK.
+Corbyn’s excruciating demise, primarily at the hands of his own Party, and the subsequent huge backward leap to Blairite politics under the awful Sir Keir Starmer, meant my time with the Labour Party was done.

 The story of my withdrawal from Wales Green Party can be found here.
 I finally resigned my membership completely after the 2015 General Election.